About Me

 (* Equal Contribution)

-• Co-Regularization for Multi-Source Knowledge Transfer in High Dimensions.
+3. Co-Regularization Enhances Knowledge Transfer in High Dimensions

 Shuo-Shuo Liu*, Haotian Lin*, Matthew Reimherr, and Runze Li

-• Model-Robust and Adaptive-Optimal Transfer Learning for Tackling Concept Shifts in Nonparametric Regression.
+4. Model-Robust and Adaptive-Optimal Transfer Learning for Tackling Concept Shifts in Nonparametric Regression

 Haotian Lin and Matthew Reimherr